revature-13Aug18-java/code-samples-for-Giles-Farrington/README.md

 ### Project 0 - Banking Application: ###

-My goal for project zero was to create a mock banking ATM system, with user interaction through only the console.
+A mock banking ATM system, with user interaction through only the console.

 ### Project 1 - Expense Reimbursement System: ###

-For project one I created an employee expense reimbursement system as a single page web application.
+Created an employee expense reimbursement system as a single page web application.

 ### Project 2 - Revature Events Application: ###